celestebrant/library-of-books/README.md

 * `./docker/dbinit/init.sql`, containing the schema.

 Instructions:
 1. Ensure you have the Docker engine installed and running.
 On Mac, open the Docker application.
+Also ensure you are connected to the internet.
 1. In a terminal window, run `docker-compose up`.
 This reads `docker-compose.yaml` and creates a container ready for the MySQL database.
 1. If this is left running, then the database is ready.